 Is Intent Important for Both SEO and SEM Keywords?

 Again, the short answer here is: yes.
 However, there is a difference between SEO (Search Engine Optimization) keywords and SEM (Search Engine Marketing) keywords.
 Let’s talk about those differences and how they relate to intent-based keywords.

 SEO keywords are free to use, so you can be pretty liberal with what types of intent-based keywords you use for it.
 With SEO keywords, you’re generally pretty safe selecting any keyword related to your business and have a relatively high search volume (lots of people search for that keyword every month).
-Just make sure to be careful with how many SEO keywords you try to optimize for.
-Spam is generally considered worse for your SEO than poorly selected intent-based keywords.
+Just be careful with how many SEO keywords you try to optimize for.
+For example, spam is generally considered worse for your SEO than poorly selected intent-based keywords.

-Intent-based keywords are massively important in both SEO and SEM keywords.
+Intent-based keywords are massively crucial in both SEO and SEM keywords.
 The better your keyword matches the searcher’s intent, the more likely your site visits will convert to sales or services rendered.

-And, if you want help managing your SEO and SEM intent-based keywords, then contact the SEO and SEM experts here at Goldstein Brossard.
-When it comes to intent-based keyword planning, research, and optimization, we have you covered!
+And, if you want help managing your SEO and SEM intent-based keywords, contact the SEO and SEM experts here at Goldstein Brossard.
+We have you covered when it comes to intent-based keyword planning, research, and optimization!